-Many users do not like to use the Adobe Reader because of its slow loading time which is mainly caused by the many plugins that are loaded.
+Many users do not like to use Adobe Reader when it comes to reading pdf documents on the computer because of its slow loading time which is mainly caused by the many plugins that are loaded during start-up.
 It seems to take ages until Adobe Reader initializes itself and displays the pdf document that one wanted to view.

-Several freeware alternatives – like the Foxit Reader – are able to display pdf files as well and do that a lot faster than the Adobe Reader.
-I would like to introduce another possibility and that is to use the software Adobe Reader SpeedUp which speeds up loading time of the Adobe Reader tremendously.
+Several freeware alternatives - like Foxit Reader - are available to display pdf documents as well and do that a lot faster than the Adobe Reader.
+I would like to introduce another possibility and that is to use the software Adobe Reader SpeedUp which speeds up the loading time of Adobe Reader tremendously.

 It scans your system automatically for Adobe Reader versions and has the option to speed up the pdf viewer by removing some of the plugins that are loaded during startup.
 It is possible to either uncheck plugins manually or select one out of four different templates.